Two people identifiying species in a grassland with a book and magnifying lens

 Working at key sites

-Our key sites include Yalding Fen where we work in partnership with the land-owner Civils Contracting Ltd, Yalding parish council and our conservation grazing partner Round Oak Hebridean.
+Our key sites include Yalding Fen where we work in partnership with the land-owner Civils Contracting Ltd, Yalding parish council and conservation glaziers.
 We also work on SSSIs on the North downs and low weald at myriad locations implementing natural flood management schemes, conducting wildlife surveys and protecting the landscape from invasive species.

 Developing landscape-scale projects